Rika290/Holiday-Booking/README.md

 - App link :- https://hotel-booking-app-8yyzqf4xn2giwqzajpbq9d.streamlit.app/

 *ABOUT*:-
-- This is a web app of a fictitious travel agency called '@urDesti' which helps in choosing and booking hotels across India at comparatively low prices
+- This is a web app of a fictitious travel agency called '@urDesti' which helps in choosing and booking hotels across India at comparatively low prices.

 *TOOLS USED*:-
-1. SQL
-3. Python
-4. Streamlit
+1. This app is developed by fully utilizing the Python programming language
+   -  Pandas the Python library is used for viewing the data in form of data frames
+   -  Streamlit, an open source framework under Python is used as an interface to create this web application
+2. MySQL, an open-source Relational Database Management System (RDBMS) is used for generating the data.

 *METHOD*:
 1. Database creation: